Volvo FL: FE6/7 (North America)

 For North America, a version called the FE6 was introduced in 1986.
 There was also a heavier duty seven-litre version called the FE7 - this combines the narrow FL6 cabin with the engine of the FL7.
 Aside from Volvo's own engines, Caterpillar's 6.6 litre 3116 engine was also offered at a lower price.
 In 1990 the FE6/FE7 was gradually replaced by the FE42.
 This sturdy model used the Swedish-built FL/FE cab placed atop the chassis of the 1988 medium bonneted Volvo WG range.
 The name stood for "Forward control", "Economy", 4x2 configuration.
 Later the 6x4 FE64 was added to the lineup.
 In the mid-nineties sales of the FE42/64 series began shrinking as American truck buyers gradually changed back to conventional models.
 A tractor version was called the FE42T.
 The last model year for the American range was 1998.

 FS7

 For customers needing a compact truck with high maximum loads, the FS7 was presented in 1987.
 Very similar in execution to the US market FE7, it combined the FL6 cabin and chassis with the bigger 7-litre TD73 engine from the FL7.
 The FS7 was mainly intended for inner-city distribution roles and was manufactured until 1996, when the more powerful and even lighter FL6 Supercharged made the FS7 redundant.

-Facelift model
+Facelift

 In 2000 the FL series received a facelift, which included a new front clip.
 The doors and cab structure remained mostly the same.